Tinubu back in Abuja from Guinea-Bissau – The Sun Nigeria

 President Tinubu arrived the Presidential Wing of the Nnamdi Azikiwe International Airport, Abuja, at about 6:30pm, aboard the NAF 001 Boeing 737 jet.

-During Tinubu’s visit to Bissau, he was unanimously appointed as the new Chairman of the Authority of Heads of State and Government of ECOWAS.
-This makes him one of the fastest leaders to assume this prestigious position shortly after being elected as President of one of the member-states.
+During Tinubu’s visit to Bissau, he was unanimously appointed as the new chairman of the Authority of Heads of State and Government of ECOWAS.
+This makes him one of the fastest leaders to assume the prestigious position shortly after being elected as president of one of the member-states.

 He warned that terrorism and the persistent pattern of coup d’etat in the region had reached an alarming levels, demanding urgent and concerted action.